 Kitty is founder, composer and pianist of Nimbus Trio and released her first album Novum in 2016 as a represented artist of Move Records label.
 In 2017 Kitty formed the Six Piano Collective and is Artistic Director of the Six Piano Project.
 The same year she launched a new concert series NoiseSense.

 Kitty’s works have been performed in Australia, Europe and the United States.
-Commissions include Arts Centre Melbourne’s 5x5x5 (AU), Orlando Contemporary Chamber Orchestra (US), Panoramic Voices (US), The Skinner Organ from Church of the Ascension in Rochester (US), Plexus (AU), Australian Art Orchestra’s CMI (AU), Elysium Dance (UK), Brighton Fashion Week (UK), Six Piano Project (AU), Nimbus Trio (AU), Tilde New Music Festival (AU), Gamelan DanAnda (AU), the Augmented Trumpet (AU), Clan Analogue (AU); her work being featured on their recent album Coordinates and Australian short/feature films, in which she was nominated for Best Original Score by 2019 Olympus Film Festival in Los Angeles.
+Recent performances include the Sarasota Orchestra and Switch~ Ensemble.
+Past commissions include Arts Centre Melbourne’s 5x5x5 (AU), Orlando Contemporary Chamber Orchestra (US), Panoramic Voices (US), Ascension Arts Festival (US), Plexus (AU), Australian Art Orchestra’s CMI (AU), Elysium Dance (UK), Brighton Fashion Week (UK), Six Piano Project (AU), Nimbus Trio (AU), Tilde New Music Festival (AU), Gamelan DanAnda (AU), the Augmented Trumpet (AU), Clan Analogue (AU); her work being featured on their recent album Coordinates.
+She was nominated for Best Original Score by 2019 Olympus Film Festival in Los Angeles for her work on short film Solus.

 Her works have been part of the Image/Sound Festival (US), Adelaide Fringe (AU), Melbourne Festival (AU), Mapping Melbourne Festival (AU), performed at Kilbourn Hall (US), Holley Hall (US), The Museum of Human Achievement (US), The Blanton Museum of Art (US), Deakin Edge (AU), Melbourne Recital Centre (AU), Elder Hall University of Adelaide (AU), Royal Naval College (UK), and broadcasted on 3MBS, ABC Classic FM, PBS (AU); KUTX 98.9 (U.S) and WSLR-LP 96.5 (US).